 In reaching our FLSA decision, we have carefully considered all information furnished by the claimant, his representative, and his agency, including a copy of most of the agency's administrative report which we received on January 9, 2009.
 However, due to a dispute between the claimant and the agency over the accuracy of the position description (PD) of record, we did not receive a copy of his updated PD until September 17, 2009.
-To help decide this claim, we conducted a telephone interview with the claimant on October 19, 2009.
-Because the supervisory position over the claimant is currently vacant, we conducted a telephone interview with the claimant's former first-level supervisor (recently retired) on December 3, 2009, and his acting supervisor on December 4, 2009.
+To help decide this claim, we conducted a telephone interview with the claimant on October 26, 2009.
+Because the supervisory position over the claimant is currently vacant, we conducted a telephone interview with the claimant is currently retired) on December 3, 2009, and his acting supervisor on December 4, 2009.